-If you sustained an amputation injury in a motorcycle accident due to someone else’s negligence, do not hesitate to contact The Benton Law Firm.
+If you sustained an amputation injury in a motorcycle accident due to someone else’s negligence, contact The Benton Law Firm for a free case review.
 You might be entitled to compensation for your lost wages, medical care, and other expenses.

 An amputation injury is traumatic and creates multiple challenges in daily life.
 An amputated finger or toe might not be as detrimental to physical functioning.
 However, losing a leg or arm requires rehab to relearn how to perform basic tasks.